 The Little Ice Age:

 This is generally regarded as the period 1300 – 1850AD.
-Several forcings appeared to have contributed, including the slowing of AMOC (Atlantic oceanic current) also seems to have slowed due to a sudden influx of freshwater following the ‘Medieval Warm Period’ 950-1250AD.
-This current is particularly crucial for keeping Europe warm, and slight changes have global impacts, which is why it’s a concern today, as the current is slowing down.
+Several forcings appeared to have contributed, including the 1257 eruption of Samalas volcano.
+The AMOC (Atlantic oceanic current) also seems to have slowed due to a sudden influx of freshwater following the ‘Medieval Warm Period’ 950-1250AD.
+This ocean current is crucial for keeping Europe warm.
+Slight changes have global impacts, which is why it’s a concern today, as the current is slowing down.

 A very small contribution may have been from a slight decline solar radiation.
 However, the Maunder Minimum didn’t begin until 1645AD (Fig. 4; see Sunspots and Solar activity), three hundred years after cooling began in the Northern Hemisphere.